 Location: Tongariro National Park, Waikato.
 Prepare for the ski season using our guide, Ski Season in New Zealand: North Island or South Island?

 20. Enter the World of Middle-earth at Hobbiton

 It would be a sin for any Lord of the Rings fan to miss this attraction!
 The Hobbiton Movie Set is the village of Hobbit Holes exactly as you saw in the movies.
-A guided tour is available to learn all about the behind-the-scenes (more info on Viator, Tripadvisor, Klook and KKday).
+A guided tour is available to learn all about the behind-the-scenes (more info on Viator and Klook).